Shubhada2611/8-Puzzle/README.md

-# Solution for *-Puzzle problem using Java.
+# Solution for 8-Puzzle problem using Java.